strategicalliances/sfquickstarts/site/sfguides/src/an_introduction_to_the_mendix_rest_sql_connector/an_introduction_to_the_mendix_rest_sql_connector.md

 ![Employee Table](assets/table_display.png)

 <!-- ------------------------ -->
-## Updating Snowflake Data From Within Mendix
+## Updating Snowflake Data from Within Mendix
 Duration: 15

 Now, we will extend our module to be able to edit the existing data in Snowflake.